-The one visit to Larkfield I do remember is the February trip I cut short to race back to Rainham in time to carry out a Low Tide Count.
+The one visit to Larkfield I do remember vividly is the February trip that I cut short so I could race back to Rainham in time to carry out a Low Tide Count.
 I really can close my eyes and still see the Spotted Redshank I had that morning.
+Each to their own.

 "..in September 1989.. all counts took place on weekdays.. when disturbance was slight, and problems with birds moving from area to area minimal."

 "It is hoped that the numbered sections here, or combinations of them, will become standard counting units.. for the benefits of those involved in conservation planning, where data may be required for small parts of the estuary under threat.."